namita0210/german_to_english_machine_translation/readme.md

 </ul>
 <i>Removed the existing pkl files - after discovering the error in clean function - pkl files would have been affected and must be having wrong data</i>

+<li>Discovered the error in the clean function , brought back the pkl file.
+The next step after cleaning and splitting is to tokenize</li>

+<p><b>Tokenize:</b> Tokenizer is responsible to map words to unique integer values.
+In this method the tokenizer creates and returns token objects instead of integer encoding.
+The tokenizer object is then added as a parameter in another method to create and pad the length of the integer encoded sequence.</p>